cristian-popa/aws-cudos-framework-deployment/cudos/doc/multipayersetup.md

 ## Scenario

-Customer with multiple payer accouns wants to consolidate the CUDOS Dashboards under a single account.
+Customer with multiple payer accouns wants to consolidate one single CUDOS Dashboards under a single account.
 In this example:</br>
 &nbsp;&nbsp; Account 111111111111 is *payer1* with cur bucket *cur-cudos-111*</br>
 &nbsp;&nbsp; Account 222222222222 is *payer2* with cur bucket *cur-cudos-222*<br>